 1. This video brought my daughter and I to tears.
-Tyler Merritt is a comedian and in this powerful video, he wants you to get to know him “before you call the cops.”
+Tyler Merritt is an actor/writer and performer and in this powerful video, he wants you to get to know him “before you call the cops.”
 This video is so simple and yet so POWERFUL.
 It is a short clip and I’d recommend it as a discussion starter for ages 9 and up.

 2. Looking for a way to start your discussion of racism with your teens?
 Start with these videos and conversation starters put together by the Parents Coalition of the Bay Area High Schools.
 It is a step by step process to help you and your teens have a rich discussion about Implicit Bias and Racism.
 Click HERE to access this amazing resource.

 3. Dear Martin by Nic Stone is recommended for high school students.
 From the publisher: Justyce McAllister is a good kid, an honor student, and always there to help a friend—but none of that matters to the police officer who just put him in handcuffs.
 Despite leaving his rough neighborhood behind, he can’t escape the scorn of his former peers or the ridicule of his new classmates.
 Justyce looks to the teachings of Dr. Martin Luther King Jr. for answers.
 But do they hold up anymore?
 He starts a journal to Dr. King to find out.

 Then comes the day Justyce goes driving with his best friend, Manny, windows rolled down, music turned up—way up, sparking the fury of a white off-duty cop beside them.
 Words fly.
 Shots are fired.
 Justyce and Manny are caught in the crosshairs.
 In the media fallout, it’s Justyce who is under attack.